 To sum up, the relationship between investment and efficiency under incentive regulation with ex-post regulatory treatment of investment is not straightforward.
 As efficiency is a relative concept in economics, performance of a firm is not only related to its own behaviour but also to that of other firms.
-The conditions under which overinvestment can reduce cost efficiency might not always hold.
-Moreover, it takes time for underinvestment to appear as cost in the form of quality of service deterioration.
+The conditions under which overinvestment can reduce cost efficiency of the firm might not always hold.
+Moreover, it takes time for underinvestment to appear as cost in the form of quality of supply deterioration.
 The Norwegian regulator attempts to incentivise the companies to operate and maintain their networks in an efficient manner and provide a high level of reliability.
-However, the use of total cost benchmarking does not necessarily lead to the socio-economic efficient level of investments.
-The implication of these for regulatory framework of network companies is that, there is no ideal measure to address the issue of investment under regulation given the trade-off between the level of intervention and risks of capital cost to the utilities or their consumers.
-Therefore, the regulator might choose to combine the effective elements of different approaches to balance between the benefits and shortcomings of taking up a particular method.
-Some previous works which have proposed such new approaches, in the context of transmission grid, include combining the merchant model with benchmark or price regulation models (see Hogan et al., 2010) or the design of network tariffs such as two-part tariffs as in Vogelsang (2001).
+However, the use of cost benchmarking in order to ensure effective capital expenditures does not necessarily lead to the socio-economic efficient level of investments.